The Queen in ‘Zoomer’: Revisiting Her Majesty’s 6 Royal Covers

 The allusion to the Second World War proved a savvy move as well, evoking the time period when the public first fell in love with the Windor family.

 And yet a few months later she’d face her own most personal crisis — the loss of her beloved husband, Prince Philip.
-All the while scandal swirled around her son Prince Andrew, Harry and Meghan’s acrimonious exit and the Queen herself, after suffering from health issues, began making her own cryptic remarks about how, “None of us can slow the passage of time” and “None of us will live forever.”
+All the while scandal swirled around her son Prince Andrew and Harry and Meghan’s acrimonious exit, while the Queen herself, after suffering from health issues, began making her own cryptic remarks about how, “None of us can slow the passage of time” and “None of us will live forever.”

 And yet Her Majesty remains, through it all, a shining example of aging with grace and dignity.